rackerlabs/docs-cloud-load-balancers/api-docs/cloud-load-balancers-v2/general-api-info/limits.rst

 limits, also called *quotas*, are fixed.

 .. note::
-   You can submit a request to Rackspace Support for an increase in load balancer limits.
-Each request must be approved before limits can be modified.
+   If the default limits are too low for your particular application, contact Rackspace Cloud support to request an increase.
+All requests require reasonable justification.
 Limits can be increased only up to the maximum limit (such as 50 nodes per load balancer).

 .. _clb-dg-api-info-limits-ratelimits: